David Holt represents the 30th District of Oklahoma, which includes

 • National Conference of State Legislatures

-David is also a graduate of Leadership Oklahoma City Class XXVI.
+a graduate of Leadership Oklahoma City Class XXVI.
+He was named

-A longtime grassroots Republican activist, David has attended two
+Republican activist, David has attended two Republican National

-Republican National Conventions as a member of the Oklahoma delegation.
+Conventions as a member of the Oklahoma delegation.
+In 2012, the

-In 2012, the people of Oklahoma elected David to the Electoral College,
+people of Oklahoma elected David to the Electoral College, where

-where he cast one of the state’s seven votes for President
+he cast one of the state’s seven votes for President and Vice